-Welcome to C.Graph
+Welcome to Applied Graphic Design

 For this class you will need your own flashdrive.
 We use flashdrives to turn our projects in to be graded.
 When you are choosing a flashdrive, please find an affordable item.
 Often flashdrives get forgotten or lost and as long as it's over 2GB, which most are we will not be needing anything fancy.

 As in any other class, you will also need to come prepared with a pen, pencil, and something on which to take notes.